dqthebt24/ci-cd/jenkins.md

 - Open Jenkins web serive at: http://localhost:8080

-4. First login to Jenkins
+#### 4. First login to Jenkins
 - Copy password from `/var/lib/jenkins/secrets/initialAdminPassword` to login
 - Select **“Install suggested plugins”**
 - Create new user on Jenkins web

 ## Manage Jenkins

-1. Install plugins
+### Plugins installations
 - Go to **“Manage Jenkins”** -&gt; **“Plugin Manage”**
-- To install a plugin, select "Available" then search the name of the plugin and click install
+- To install a plugin, select **"Available"** then search the name of the plugin and click install

-## Config SMTP
+### Email sending
    This session config smtp for sending email after a build.
-Follow these steps.
-1. Config STMP server
+#### 1. STMP server
+To send an email (in a build configuration), we need to config STMP server.
+These bellow steps to config SMTP server
 - Go to **“Manage Jenkins”** -&gt; **“Configure System”**.
 - Go to session **“E-mail Notification”**.
 - Configure as bellow instructions: